Install Free

 • When an issue with secondary locations is selected in the Error List; for example, the window will automatically appear and disappear as the Error List selection changes.

-• When the lightbulb suggested action, "SonarLint: show issue visualization," is invoked.
+• When the lightbulb suggested action, "SonarQube: show issue visualization," is invoked.
 The proposed action will appear when hovering over an issue with secondary locations in the Editor as shown in the following screenshot:

 SonarLint's Issue Visualization will reveal more information about issues with secondary locations.

-Manually re-opening SonarLint Issue Visualization tool window
+Manually re-opening SonarQube Issue Visualization tool window

 If you manually close the tool window it will no longer appear and disappear automatically.
 You can show the window again using one of three menu commands: